Note: skip to the bottom for some instructions on working with the BB Z10.

 See also -

-We would like to simplify this process for our developers but we are running into some issues with the RIM command line tools and their signing process.
+We would like to simplify this process for our developers but we are running into some issues with the Blackberry command line tools and their signing process.
 It seems signatures aren't stored in any standard way.